-BC Libraries make course reserve materials available to enrolled students and other qualified persons for the duration of the courses.
+In keeping with the ARL Code of Best Practices for Academic and Research Libraries, we make course reserve materials available to enrolled students and other qualified persons for the duration of the courses.
 Instructors select material for clear pedagogical purposes relating to the content and aims of the course, and work with the Libraries to ensure the principles of fair use (U.S. Code: Title 17, Section 107 governing Fair Use) are properly applied.
-Instructors should contact the Libraries before the beginning of each semester, even if the course has been taught before, to ensure that material is available.

 an article from a journal

 a chapter from a book

 a short story from an anthology

 a play or musical composition from a collected work

 Entire books, individually published plays, and musical recordings, unless permission has been received by the rights owner

 Entire audiovisual works (the TEACH Act might be considered for “in-class” remote uses, but cannot be applied for Course Reserves)